Paul2071/castle-journal/README.md

 - Mobile view needs looking at.
 Responsiveness etc.
 - Overview of the CSS, font sizes, colour scheme in particular
-- Images seem to be a little off, they dont focus on the centre of the image
+- ~~ Images seem to be a little off, they dont focus on the centre of the image ~~
 - pagination
 - search function
+- leave comments
+- star review?

 ## Project setup
 ```